 -William J Daniel

 The following is from his Obituary:

 Conrad LaVerne Williams, 83 passed away in Jacksonville, Florida on June 25, 2013.
 He was born in Montgomery, Alabama on February 18, 1930.
 Conrad founded Beaches Animal Clinic in 1959.
-After 35 years of being a veterinarian, he developed and nurtured a love of artistry. he was of Episcopalian faith and was a member of the International Rotary Club, Interact Club of Fletcher High School as a sponsor, and served on the Board of Directors at Ocean State Bank and Oceanside Bank.
+After 35 years of being a veterinarian, he developed and nurtured a love of artistry.
+He was of Episcopalian faith and was a member of the International Rotary Club, Interact Club of Fletcher High School as a sponsor, and served on the Board of Directors at Ocean State Bank and Oceanside Bank.
 Conrad graduated from Fletcher High School – Class of 1948, and attended the University of Florida, Louisiana Tech University, and University of Georgia, School of Veterinary Medicine.
-Family members include his loving wife of 39 years, June Falk Williams; children, Roman Williams (Martha), Judson Williams (Sandie), Buster Morrow, and Gary Morrow; grandchildren, Judina Keaton and Wesley Morrow; five great-grandchildren; and two four legged children Jazzie and Amelia. he is predeceased by his parents, Aubre Lake and Marguerite Lora Williams (nee Butler).
-A Memorial Service will be held at 2:00pm, Saturday, June 29th n the Chapel of Quinn-Shalz Funeral Home.
+Family members include his loving wife of 39 years, June Falk Williams; children, Roman Williams (Martha), Judson Williams (Sandie), Buster Morrow, and Gary Morrow; grandchildren, Judina Keaton and Wesley Morrow; five great-grandchildren; and two four legged children Jazzie and Amelia.
+He is predeceased by his parents, Aubre Lake and Marguerite Lora Williams (nee Butler).
+A Memorial Service will be held at 2:00pm, Saturday, June 29th in the Chapel of Quinn-Shalz Funeral Home.
 If desired, donations may be made to the Jacksonville Humane Society, 8464 Beach Blvd., Jacksonville, FL 32216: www.jaxhumane.org